amstevenson/machine-learning-edible-plants/README.md

     - name (can be a plant, car, plane...etc)
     - edible (car = 0, edible plant = 1)
 4. Create the model (refer to section)
+5. Use hyper parameters; save mutliple weight files and compare and use best
-5. Train the model against edible and non-edible images.
+6. Train the model against edible and non-edible images.

 ## Making predictions

-6. Based on our prediction, if the plant is classified as edible, then show that its an edible plant, along with the name. (route for predicting)
+7. Based on our prediction, if the plant is classified as edible, then show that its an edible plant, along with the name. (route for predicting)
-7. Based on the prediction, return whether it is edible or not.
+8. Based on the prediction, return whether it is edible or not.

+## Extras

+9. Add new images to DataSet if needed

 ## List of edible stuff